Interactive Task Planning with Language Models: EXPERIMENTS

 \method{} is simple to adapt to new tasks.
-The system is principally reliant on task guidelines during high-level planning and predefined function during low-level execution.
-This structure negates the need for intricate code implementation examples, subsequently making the system easier to adapt to new tasks.
-This structure negates the need for intricate code implementation examples, subsequently making the system's generalization to other tasks remarkably straightforward.
-Refer to \autoref{fig:detail} for the necessary components that need to be adapted. \textit{For adapting to a new task, only the \textbf{Task Guidelines} for task specification and documentation for the provided \textbf{Low-level Skills} need to be modified.} Optionally, the \textbf{Prompts} for the high and low level planner can also be tuned.
+The system is principally reliant on task guidelines during high-level planning and predefined functions during low-level execution.
+This structure negates the need for intricate code implementation examples, making the system's generalization to other tasks remarkably straightforward.
+Refer to \autoref{fig:detail} for the necessary components that need to be adapted.
+For adapting to a new task, only the Task Guidelines and documentation for the provided Low-level Skills need to be modified.
+Optionally, the Prompts for the high and low-level planner can also be tuned.